mjtechguy/terransible-wirehole/README.md

 Please open a Github issue if you have problems and I will try to assist when I have time.

-# Socials
+# Social

-You can follow me on social media at the following:
+You can engage with me on social media at the following:

 Twitter: https://twitter.com/mjtechguy